About Elisabeth

-Elisabeth Blair is a poet, editor, and workshop leader with an extensive background in music and the visual arts.
-Her publications include full-length collection because God loves the wasp (Unsolicited Press 2022), two chapbooks—We He She/It (Dancing Girl Press 2016) and without saying (Ethel Press 2020)—and poems in a variety of journals, including Harpur PalateFeminist Studies, cream city review, and Juked.
+Elisabeth Blair is a writer, editor, and educator with an extensive background in music and the visual arts.
+Her publications include full-length collection because God loves the wasp (Unsolicited Press 2022), two chapbooks—We He She/It (Dancing Girl Press 2016) and without saying (Ethel Press 2020)—and inclusion in Biblioasis' anthology, Best Canadian Poetry 2025.
+Her poems have appeared in a variety of journals, including Columba, carte blanche, Harpur PalateFeminist Studies, and Juked.
+She has been artist-in-residence at the Vermont Studio Center, Atlantic Center for the Arts, Wildacres, the Kimmel Harding Nelson Center for the Arts, and ACRE, and has received several grants from the Canada Council for the Arts.
 Her monthly newsletter, lullabies & alarms, explores the craft of poetry.
-She has been artist-in-residence at the Atlantic Center for the Arts, Wildacres, the Kimmel Harding Nelson Center for the Arts, and ACRE.
-In 2022 she received a grant from the Canada Council for the Arts to complete her second book, a poetry novel.

 We He She/It